Labradoodle vs. Goldendoodle — Which Doodle Breed Is Right For You?

 As always, it’s important to feed your dog healthy food with clean, natural ingredients.
 When feeding your Labradoodle, it’s helpful to keep their potential health ailments in mind.
 A grain-free, protein-rich diet is a great place to start.

 Because this breed may be prone to eye issues, choose food and treats with eye-healthy ingredients (like carrots, try Shameless Pets’ Clucken’ Carrots Soft Baked Biscuits!).
 Additionally, foods and treats that help support healthy joints are important too.
-(Try Shameless Pet’s Moo Lobsta Jerky Bites or Lobster Roll(Over) Soft Baked Biscuits)
+(Try Shameless Pet’s Lobster Roll(Over) Soft Baked Biscuits)

 What is a Labradoodle’s life expectancy?